This article will explain to you how much it will cost to have chimney stack removed as well as breaking down the costs of labour and materials.

 However, if we assume there are no obstructions in the way of gaining access to the roof with the use of scaffolding (such as narrow alleyways or a conservatory), and it is not a particularly large chimney stack, and it is easy to acquire matching roof tiles, and the chimney is entirely on your property.
 You can expect to pay approximately £1200.

 You will have to weigh up the costs of chimney repair against chimney stack removal to see which one is the most viable option to you.

 If money is an issue, you can opt for having the chimney repairs carried out by a professional roofer.
 At some time or another, most chimney stacks will need repointing which involves removing any old, crumbling cement and replacing it with new sand and cement.

 If you have roof leaks coming from around the chimney stack, it could be caused by missing lead flashing which is easily repaired or replaced.
 If you no longer use the chimney because you have gas central heating installed in your home, you can always opt to have the chimney capped off.

 Capping the chimney will prevent rainwater from entering into the chimney without stopping the chimney from breathing.

 Sometimes, capping off a chimney can cause problems with condensation within your home.

 Unfortunately, your finances will dictate what you can afford but if your chimney stack is in poor condition then sometimes chimney stack removal is the cheapest option.

 If your property has a chimney over 2 metres high above roof level, then it would be safe to say you should add on at least another £400 to cover the extra costs of scaffolding so the chimney stack can be removed safely.

-If you are not sure who to contact to get a chimney taken down head on over to my free quote form, pop you're details into the form, then wait for the quotes to arrive.
+If you are not sure who to contact to get a chimney taken down head on over to this website and you'll find a local professional within a few seconds!